Campaign of the Month: June 2014

 Security Unit for the Iron Dingoes - Combined Arms Battalion

-Cerberus Command – Infantry “Security” Battalion / Regular / Reliable
+Cerberus Command – Infantry “Security” Battalion / Veteran / Reliable

 The formal organization of the Iron Dingoes military assets as a security detail.